conorwalsh/SiteUp/README.md

 Description
 -----------

-SiteUp? is a php script and online control panel that sends an email if it can reach a specified URL.
+SiteUp? is a php script and online control panel that sends an email if it can't reach a specified URL.

 Installation
 -----------